Yao Lab

 Safuwra Wizzard

 Safuwra graduated from the University of California Merced in 2020 with a BS in Human Biology and a BA in Psychology.
-Based on her personal and research experiences, she has ascertained a career in Immunology and aspire to independently perform clinically relevant research.
-When she's not in lab, she enjoys spending time with loved ones, looking after her plants, and traveling!
+Based on her personal and research experiences, she has ascertained a career in Immunology and aspires to perform clinically relevant research independently.
+When she's not in the lab, she enjoys spending time with loved ones, looking after her plants, and traveling.

 Research